 As of January 1, 2012, State law prohibits the deposit of electronics in landfills.
 The City’s waste hauler, Republic Services - Allied Waste, will not pick up any electronics left curbside with the exception of those items classified as white goods (refrigerators, ovens.)
 To meet the demand for electronics disposal, DuPage County entered into a contract with Creative Recycling Systems, Inc. to establish permanent drop-off sites at municipalities throughout the county.
 Because this is a county sponsored initiative, electronics will be accepted from all DuPage County residents.

 To protect electronic components that may be repurposed, at the end of each day of operation, all collected electronics will be transported to a secure location within the Public Works Service Center until Creative Recycling Systems is called for collection.
 Upon collection, all items become the property of Creative Recycling Systems.
 The City of Naperville is not responsible for items after they have been dropped off.

 Please note that residents should take steps to clean computer hard drives prior to bringing the item to this recycling program.
 The City of Naperville assumes no responsibility to protect any electronic data remaining in electronics deposited in the electronic recycling programs.
 Creative Recycling Systems will also take steps to maintain data security.
 The organization’s data security policy can be found at www.crserecycling.com/main.php?p=data.

 Will County Front Door Electronics Recycling Program

 (Available to ALL Naperville Residents)

 Recent state legislation prohibits the deposit of electronics in landfills beginning January 1, 2012.
 In response, Will County has contracted Vintage Tech, an electronics recycler, to offer home collection service.
 Residents with homes that have front doors at ground level may contact Vintage Tech directly and arrange for a collection appointment.
-Vintage Tech is offering this FREE service to the entire Naperville residential community, not just those residing in Will County.
+There is a $25 pickup fee starting May 1.
 Below are frequently asked questions about this new service.